VIPriors/vipriors.github.io/index.md

 *Update July 29th*:

 - [**Notifications** for the paper track](https://openreview.net/group?id=thecvf.com/ECCV/2020/Workshop/VIPriors) have gone out to authors.
-The final papers and their pre-recorded talks will be published through the ECCV conference platform on August 11th.
+The final papers and their pre-recorded talks will be published through the ECCV conference platform on ~~August 11th~~ August 16th.
 - The deadline for submitting **posters** has passed.
 We are in the process of reviewing these submissions.
 The accepted posters will be made available through this website.
 - The **[revised program](#workshop-program)** has been published.
 The workshop live sessions will be hosted at 8:00 and 18:00 UTC+1, with identical programming.
 Papers (oral & poster) will be presented by playing the pre-recorded talk available on the conference platform, followed by live Q&A.
 - The **keynote talks** will be made available either through the conference platform or through this website (TBD).
-Attendees of the workshop are invited to prepare their attendance after August 11th by watching the keynote talks and/or checking out the accepted papers.
+Attendees of the workshop are invited to prepare their attendance after ~~August 11th~~ August 16th by watching the keynote talks and/or checking out the accepted papers.

 *Update June 26th*: Following the main conferences decision to move fully online our workshop will also be **fully online**.
 Keynotes, orals and posters will go through as planned, though in an online form.
 Deadlines will not change, except for the deadline for submitting a poster which has been pulled forward by two weeks to ~~August 2nd~~ July 29th to accomodate uploading the required materials to the conference website in time.